Eric-D40/Hello--World/README.md

 # Hello--World
-This is to capture my journey through the coding world, from  a beiginner to hopefully a competent coder
+This is to capture my journey through the coding world, from  a beiginner to hopefully a competent coder.
+I currently work in the Environmental Health & Safety field.
+Coding or programming is an interest that i have been putting aside for years.